 The Palestinian Liberation Organization, which was mostly composed of Fatah members, under the leadership of Yasser Arafat gained the upper hand in Palestinian politics and it represented Palestinians in the negotiations in the first years of the negotiation period.
 It was established in 1964 but recognition of the PLO as the sole legitimate representative of Palestinians and gaining observer status at the UN by 1974 became a turning point not only for the history of the PLO but also for the evolution of the Palestinian struggle in the next period (Shemesh, 1984: 121).
 This turning point was certainly a window of opportunity for Fatah under the leadership of Arafat.
 Representing Palestinians in the negotiations was both an important mission and responsibility for Arafat and the Fatah members and a useful means for gaining the support of all Palestinians.
 Until the establishment of the Palestinian Authority, the PLO functioned as a "state surrogate" for Palestinians and it neither supported nor blocked civil society in that period (Muslih, 1993: 271).
-During the Oslo process, the Palestinian Authority was established as an interim administrative body to prepare the ground for implementing the decisions agreed on by the two sides and accomplishing the institutional structure of a future Palestinian state (Balpinar, 202).
-To put it another way, the establishment of the Palestinian Authority strengthened the hands of Arafat and Fatah by providing some institutional means and financial resources.
+During the Oslo process, the Palestinian Authority was established as an interim administrative body to prepare the ground for implementing the decisions agreed on by the two sides and accomplishing the institutional structure of a future Palestinian Authority strengthened the hands of Arafat and Fatah by providing some institutional means and financial resources.